 Making sure you and your partner never argue sounds good in theory, but is a hell of a lot easier said than done.
 A disagreement is not necessarily a bad thing, it’s how you handle the conflict that matters.
 So what can you do to avoid arguments having any lasting damage on your kids?
 Here are a few tips:

 - Argue elsewhere: Whenever possible, wait until the kids are asleep or go into another room to discuss the issue quietly.

 - Show respect: Listen to your partner’s point of view respectfully and then put yours across without resorting to swearing, yelling or putting them down in any way.

 - Keep your emotions in check: Try not to be defensive, pass the blame, take it personally or get emotionally carried away.
-Take deep breaths if you need to for clarity.
+Take deep breaths if you need to to help stay calm.

 - Don’t involve the kids: Never bring the kids into your argument, this is between you and your partner, not them.

 - Be careful about the topic: Anxious kids may get really worried if they overhear an argument about money, or upset if they overhear their parents complain about a relative.
-Be careful about what you discuss and consider their age and lack of development in areas.
+Be careful about what you discuss when they can hear you and consider their age and lack of development in areas.

 - Show love always: Even if you and your partner have some conflict, be sure to work through it and let your kids know how much you still love each other and them, so they don’t worry unnecessarily.